Pulmonary Function Test

 Do not smoke for four to six hours before your test.
 Please do not wear jewellery or perfume on the day of your test.

-Please arrive 30 minutes before your test to register at diagnostic services registration.
-Please bring your health card and your requisition (if your physician has provided you with one).
+Please arrive 30 minutes before your test to register at the central registration desk in Building A. Please bring your health card and your requisition (if your physician has provided you with one).

 During Your Visit